windysensors/glwind_codebase/windprofiles/README.md

     * First, in the codebase directory call `pwd` to see its full absolute path, e.g. /home/user/directory/glwind_codebase
     * Now, add `export PYTHONPATH=``<absolute_path_here``>:$PYTHONPATH` to the end of your .bashrc file (a hidden file; may be located in the home directory ~/.bashrc, or possibly in /etc/.bashrc).

 ### Package contents:

 * `atmo_calc.py` (windprofiles.atmo_calc module) has various helpful functions for atmosphere-related calculations.
 * `stat_calc.py` (windprofiles.stat_calc module) has some statistical functions, including functions for angular averaging and multiple forms of least squares regression.
-* `objects.py` (windprofiles.objects module) defines Boom and MetTower objects.
+* `objects.py` (windprofiles.objects module) defines the Boom and MetTower objects.
+* `roses.py` (windprofiles.roses module) has functionality for plotting several types of windroses.
+* `temporal.py` (windprofiles.temporal module) defines temporal classification schemes for seasonal- and other time-based- stratification of data, especially for plotting purposes.
+* `units.py` (windprofiles.units module) defines the Quantity object and allows for basic unit conversion handling.
 * `exceptions.py` (windprofiles.exceptions module) defines a few custom exception types.
 * `setup.py` and `__init__.py` can be ignored for basic use.
 If making updates to the package, they must be changed for versioning: most importantly, newly created python files should be listed in the py_modules variable of `setup.py` and imported in `__init__.py`.